binford2k/recipebook/recipes/_gin_grins/last_word.md

   In any case, I hope The Last Word will leave you, um, speechless.

+  > ℹ️ *The Carthusian monks deep in the mountains of France who produce Chartreuse
+  > from a top secret recipe cannot keep up with demand and there's a global shortage.
+  > I've replaced it with Dolin Génépy le Chamois.*

 ingredients:
-  - 3/4 ounce gin
+  - 3/4 part gin
-  - 3/4 ounce green Chartreuse
+  - 3/4 part Dolin Génépy le Chamois
-  - 3/4 ounce maraschino liqueur
+  - 3/4 part maraschino liqueur
-  - 3/4 ounce lime juice
+  - 3/4 part lime juice
   - Brandied cherry as garnish

 ---